Documentation

 The Dispatcher and State patterns, as well as the useMemo feature, are powerful resources that can be made available by the context and used by your component.

-Check out the article on using React context effectively to have an in-depth understanding of how the React context can work in your favor.
+Read the article on using the React context effectively for a detailed explanation about how the React context can work in your favor.

 Media upload

-The usage of media in storefront components can be tricky if you are not critically thinking about performance.
+Using media in storefront components can be tricky if you do not think about performance critically.

 When uploading the desired media assets to the VTEX File Server, clearly define height and width parameters to avoid data over-fetching and resizing on the client-side.
-This way, you can set up your component to request media assets according to the needed size per breaking point.
+This way, you can set up your component to request media assets based on the required size per breaking point.

 Rendering

-Performance can be optimized during the component rendering as well.
+Performance can be optimized during component rendering as well.

-When declaring the block's interface, set the Hydration attribute and pass on-view as its value to only load and properly render your component once users find it on the interface.
+When declaring the interface of a block, set the Hydration attribute and pass on-view as its value to only load and correctly render your component once users find it on the interface.

-The Footer is a good example of a Store Framework's native component that counts on this attribute to be rendered optimizing store performance!
+The Footer is a good example of a Store Framework native component that uses this attribute.

 The default value for Hydration is always, meaning that the component will be loaded and rendered as expected, regardless of the user's view.